Alabama v Purdue

 "When he makes one, he thinks he's instantly hot," Purdue coach Matt Painter said.
 "And that's all that matters.
 Once he makes two, he's going to go back to the well."

 But it was way more than just Cox.
 It's fellow freshman Raleigh Burgess drilling two buckets, including a monster 3-pointer, right before Painter had to sub him out of the game.
 It's Cam Heide, who entered Friday in a bit of no-man's land trying to figure out what his identity would be in life A.E.
-(After Edey), stepping up with six monster rebounds in the second half and splashing a monster right-wing trey with less than six minutes to go.
+(After Edey), stepping up with six enormous rebounds in the second half and splashing a clutch right-wing trey with less than six minutes to go.

 It's the tongue-wagging, mean-muggin' Fletcher Loyer who makes the biggest shots at enormous moments.
 17 points on nine shots?
 Just another day at the office for "Big-game Fletch."
 It's Myles Colvin, a former prized recruit and certified bucket-getter, buying into becoming a lockdown perimeter defender.
 He didn't take a shot but Purdue doesn't win the game without Colvin's blanketing Mark Sears and holding Alabama's All-American to just five points on 2-9 shooting in the second half.
 It's an utter refusal to turn the basketball over.
 Alabama went deep into its rotation, it pressured the basketball with numerous guys, it was tough and handsy, and Purdue still had no interest in coughing it up.
-Even on a night when his 3-point jumper didn't fall, Purdue point guard Braden Smith was excellent, tallying 17 points, 10 assists, six turnovers and just one turnover.
+Even on a night when his 3-point jumper didn't fall, Purdue point guard Braden Smith was excellent, tallying 17 points, 10 assists, six rebounds and just one turnover.

 Purdue beat Alabama its way.
 Purdue's biggest strength may be its stubbornness.
 Painter is a brilliant offensive mastermind who still does things his way.